microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 **Note:** The project uses webpack for module bundling.
 Refer to the webpack documentation [here](https://webpack.js.org/).

 - Clone this repo and open it with Visual Studio or with Visual Studio Code.
 You can also use any IDE or editor that you normally use to work with C# and React/Typescript.
-Using Powershell, navigate to the '/RetrospectiveExtension.Frontend' folder.

-- Run  `npm install`.
+- Using Powershell, navigate to the '/RetrospectiveExtension.Frontend' folder, run `npm install`.
 This will download all the dependent packages listed in 'package.json'.

 - Run `npm run build:p` to build the project.
 Refer to the 'scripts' section in 'package.json' for other commands.